Stipendium for Established Artists

 List of documentation

-Each image, or film, video or sound fragment should be listed, titled and dated.
+Each image, or film, video or sound fragment should be listed, titled and dated in one PDF file.
 Moving images and sound should be timed.
 For example: 01, title, 2010, 2 minutes.

 Extract from Municipal Personal Records Database